free5gc/free5gc.github.io/docs/guide/Gtp5g/design.md

 [6] **Downlink transmission**

 1. ```gtp5g_dev_xmit()```
-    - This function is defined by gtp5g_netdev_ops so it is called when a packet needs to be transmitted.
+    - This function is defined by `gtp5g_netdev_ops` so it is called when a packet needs to be transmitted.
 2. ```gtp5g_handle_skb_ipv4()```
    - It will query the PDR based on the destination IP.
 If found successfully, the FAR will then be checked to determine how to handle the packet.
 3. ```gtp5g_xmit_skb_ipv4()```
-   - If FAR action is confirmed as FAR_ACTION_FORW, the function gtp5g_xmit_skb_ipv4() will be called and packets will be sent to the UDP tunnel.
+   - If FAR action is confirmed as `FAR_ACTION_FORW`, the function `gtp5g_xmit_skb_ipv4()` will be called and packets will be sent to the UDP tunnel.